JuDFTteam/aiida-fleur/docs/source/plugin/fleurinp_data.rst

 F = FleurinpData('path_to_inp.xml_file')
 or F = FleurinpData(files=['path_to_inp.xml_file', (some other files)])

-Also be aware that the inp.xml file name has to be 'inp.xml', i.e. no file names are changed, the files will be given with the provided name to Fleur (so far).
+Also be aware that the inp.xml file name has to be named 'inp.xml', i.e. no file names are changed, the files will be given with the provided name to Fleur (so far).
 Also if you add an other inp.xml file the first one will be overwritten.